slowernews/wisdom-tldr/chapters/0_intro.md

 > *"Had I not created my whole world, I would certainly have died in other people’s."
 -- Anais Nin [1903]*

-> *"The cave you fear to enter, holds the treasure you seek."
+> *"The cave you fear to enter, holds the treasure you seek." (...)
+"We must be willing to let go of the life we planned so as to have the life that is waiting for us."
 -- Joseph Campbell [1904]*

 > *"The question is not who is going to let me; it’s who is going to stop me."